preetha2006/agile-project-tool/README.md

 ## AI Usage

+I researched the requirements and worked out the core design myself — the Project → User Story → Task hierarchy, the database relationships, and the choice of FastAPI BackgroundTasks (over Celery/Redis) for the async report workflow.
+I used AI tools (Claude/Antigravity) to help scaffold boilerplate faster — repetitive CRUD routers/services on the backend, and component structure on the frontend — based on the structure and design system I specified.
+I then went through the generated code manually and tested each endpoint myself, which caught a real gap: `status`/`priority` fields weren't actually validated against the enums I'd defined in `constants.py`, even though I'd planned for that — the schemas were typed as plain `str`.
+I fixed it by wiring the existing enum classes into the Pydantic schemas, and added automated tests (`tests/test_validation.py`) to confirm invalid values are now rejected with a 422.

-AI tools (Antigravity/Claude) were used during development to generate boilerplate code, component structure, and this README.
-The application itself contains **no AI or ML functionality** — all logic is deterministic CRUD, status transitions, date arithmetic, and aggregation queries.
+The application logic itself is deterministic CRUD, status transitions, date arithmetic, and aggregation — no AI/ML functionality in the app itself.

 ---